History of Guyana: Burnham's last years

 Although the bloody memory of Jonestown faded, Guyanese politics experienced a violent year in 1979.
 Some of this violence was directed against the WPA, which had emerged as a vocal critic of the state and of Burnham in particular.
 One of the party's leaders, Walter Rodney, and several professors at the University of Guyana were arrested on arson charges.
 The professors were soon released, and Rodney was granted bail.
 WPA leaders then organized the alliance into Guyana's most vocal opposition party.
+The events in Jonestown were also said to increase opposition to the government, with the "authoritarian nature" of the government said to cause "loss of both foreign and domestic supporters."
+Even so, the Guyanese government would begin an extended fund faculty with the International Monetary Fund, which would continue until July 1980.
+That aid would then be replaced by a similar financial instrument, which lasted to July 1982.

 As 1979 wore on, the level of violence continued to escalate.
 In October Minister of Education Vincent Teekah was mysteriously shot to death.
 The following year, Rodney was killed by a car bomb.
 The PNC government quickly accused Rodney of being a terrorist who had died at the hands of his own bomb and charged his brother Donald with being an accomplice.
 Later investigation implicated the Guyanese government, however.
 Rodney was a well-known leftist, and the circumstances of his death damaged Burnham's image with many leaders and intellectuals in less-developed countries who earlier had been willing to overlook the authoritarian nature of his government.
+Although Burham's government was backed by the United States, privately, diplomats were skeptical, and believed that the Guyanese authorities had "covered up evidence" in Rodney's assassination.
+Even so, the United States continued to support the country's economy as part of U.S. "Cold War policy in the Caribbean and Central and South America."
+A commission on his death was later convened by the PPP government in 2014.